utahmobl/opencap-processing-grf/UtilsDynamicSimulations/OpenSimAD/README.md

       - KAM_labels: labels of knee adduction moments.
       - MCF_labels: labels of medial knee contact fprces.
       - iter_count: number of iterations the problem took to converge.
+ - Folder: Results_{case_name}
+    - Folder with csvs of results contained in optimaltrajectories.npy
+  - Results.mat
+    - .mat file of results contained in optimaltrajectories.npy

 ### Overview files
 - `boundsOpenSimAD.py`: script describing the bounds of the problem variables.